SomoshreePal/Spotify-Clone/README.md

 # Spotify-Clone
-Making a spotify page using html and css.
+Made a spotify page using html and css.